froesecom/tennis-scoring-system/README.md

 ## Approach
 - TDD... write unit tests and then implement the function
+- try to keep single responsibilty in mind
+- make it extensible so it could handle a full tennis match or different rules
+- use linters and prettiers
 - I didn't validate any inputs to functions, but put comments everywhere that should be done.
 This was just to save time.

 ## Domain modeling
+### Match
+- delegates to other classes
+- provides the client interface

 ### Game
 - Simple class that only knows about it's own state and nothing else